sinbad/SUQS/docs/Saving.md

 ### Saving Waypoints with SPUD

-As at the time of writing, SPUD only saves actor state, and doesn't cascade into components automatically.
-This may be added in future, but for now you'll need to do it manually.
+`ASuqsWaypointActor` already marks the waypoint component as being saved, and because of that SPUD will cascade into it and save the required fields.
+However, we do need a post-restore hook to synchronise the visual component.

 Here's a minimal example, with a waypoint actor subclass:

 WaypointActor.h:
 ```c++